Why Do Laptops Break So Easily? 8 Reasons

 Laptops are pretty much a necessity in today’s world.
-These portable devices are vital for working remotely, but they’re also important for school and gaming purposes.
-But despite their undeniable importance, why do laptops break so easily?
+These portable devices are vital for working remotely but also important for school and gaming purposes.

 How long can you expect a laptop to last?

-You can expect a laptop to last 3-5 years, though this number can increase significantly depending on how well you take care of your laptop, perform regular maintenance, and your storage practices when the device is not in use.
+You can expect a laptop to last 3-5 years, though this number can increase significantly depending on how well you take care of it, perform regular maintenance, and your storage practices when the device is not in use.

-Though 3-5 years is generally how long laptops tend to last, you can certainly extend your laptop’s useful life with proper care and regular maintenance.
+Though 3-5 years is generally how long laptops last, you can extend their useful life with proper care and regular maintenance.

 1. Your laptop is getting too hot